 Advanced settings and configurations

-While many VPNs can be configured using only the steps outlined in the instructions for creating a VPN, the more advanced configurations listed above call for additional details.
+While the VPN types described in Choosing a VPN Routing Option can be configured using only the steps outlined in the set-up instructions, the more advanced configurations listed above call for additional details.

 Order of routes